 Director of Insight and Analysis

-David has a Ph.D. in Criminology from the University of Cambridge.
+Dr. David Price is director of Insight and Analysis at IFPI.
+He leads the Insight and Analysis team in research and analysis on the recorded music market, developments in music piracy, and the changing habits of music listeners.
 Prior to joining IFPI as Head of Anti Piracy Research and Analysis in 2014, he founded and led the Piracy Consulting department at NetNames.